Cleaning products are not something you want to spend too much money on, no matter how much you value hygiene.

 The Amish have an unusual way of living (unusual to most modern societies).
-They appear to have perfected the art of off-grid survival.
-But there are a plethora of other things I may learn from the Amish and apply to your daily lives, some of which will make me appear to be complete geniuses.
+They appear to have perfected the art of off-grid survival and are a plethora of other things we may learn from the Amish and apply to our daily lives.

 Most of you are probably aware that the Amish lifestyle stresses the use of organic and natural materials for regular home activities such as cleaning.

 Commercial cleaning chemicals, on the other hand, are expensive and unhealthy.
 Ever since I’ve heard about the natural cleaning products of the Amish, I’ve been leaning toward this alternative way of cleaning.
 The cleaning products not only work well, but they are better for the environment, and they are less harsh on the surfaces that you are trying to clean.